 When working in biannual or annual release cycles, traditional publishing was more than capable of delivering on time.
 At Hexagon, this meant publishing the final documentation as a PDF or Help file after all development was complete and including documentation with each product build.
 As the documentation was bundled with the product, changes to documentation often meant a new build needed to be launched and tested before release, necessarily adding time to the product delivery process itself.

 With the shift to SaaS and rapid release cycles, however, the traditional publishing approach just wouldn’t work.
-“We needed to decouple the delivery of documentation from the product build and gain the capability to publish documentation as frequently as needed, including between product releases,” says Lonnye Yancey-Smith, Executive Manager in charge of Technical Documentation and User Assistance at Hexagon’s PPM division.
+“We needed to decouple the delivery of documentation from the product build and gain the capability to publish documentation as frequently as needed, including between product releases,” says Lonnye Yancey-Smith, Executive Manager in charge of Technical Documentation and User Assistance at Hexagon’s Asset Lifecycle Intelligence division.
 The team also saw an opportunity here to considerably improve the accessibility and the user experience with documentation now that the tech docs were no longer locked in the product.

 Hexagon quickly determined that it needed a Content Delivery Platform (CDP) to enable the continuous content delivery the new model required and ensure the optimal usability of technical content.